 The service started by Google will also be supporting RCS messaging.
 Back in 2017 when the service received its first significant overhaul in years, a spokesperson from Google stated they are working to implement RCS Universal Profile.
 However, just like Google Fi, Google has been largely quiet about an actual timetable.

-Outside of the US, there are a number of wireless carriers which have already implemented the technology.
-Here is a list of the carriers that fully support both RCS Messaging and Universal Profile.
+Outside of the US, several wireless carriers have already implemented the technology.
+Here is a list of the wireless providers that fully support both RCS Messaging and Universal Profile.

 - América Móvil - Latin America